Vasadaz/Vasadaz/README.md

-Hi, live in Saint Petersburg
+Hi, I'm live in Saint Petersburg and learning Python
-I learning Python